-- * For 3 months until 12 July 2020.
-We are still posting for $5 worldwide – that was always a great deal!
+- * Now permanent reduction – still posting for $5 worldwide – that was always a great deal!

 Nature Heals provides a truly heartening sign of a healthy, thriving “ecosystem” of therapeutic programs, deeply affirming of and to our humanity.
 Mapping a sample of the vital and growing variety of opportunities for people to engage in the healing and integration of the whole self, that Nature-based Therapy provides.
 Exploring the context together with the multi-disciplinary skills required for practitioners to effectively and compassionately connect people with nature.

 Nature Heals shares stories and examples of Nature-based therapies in Australia and New Zealand.
 From the remote Kimberley region with inmates growing and preparing food to youth at risk in forests and waterways of Aotearoa/NZ.
 Nature is facilitated as healer for:

 - people recovering from post traumatic stress disorder

 - incorporated into programs for eating disorders in mental health clinics

 - people living with a disability caring for plants and experiencing animal assisted therapy

 - as rehabilitation in hospitals; to immersion in the beauty of flower farms and into dementia specific gardens and more.